chirpy2605/voron/V0/Rapid_Burner/README.md

 - 2023-11-11 Final release and CAD provided
 - 2023-11-25 Fixed incorrect orientation on some of the cowls
 - 2023-12-15 Adding the missing Neopixel soldering jig
+- 2024-01-07 Fixed missing mountpoints for the v6 hotend on most of the mounts